towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 ![v1](https://github.com/towhidrazu/Cyclistic_Bike_Share/blob/main/v1.png)

-Comment: From the above pie chart it is clearly visible that our target customer 'Casual' riders comprise 37% (2.08 million ) of total rides.
+Comment: From the above pie chart it is clearly visible that our target customer 'Casual' riders took 37% (2.08 million ) of total rides between October 2022 to September 2023.

 ***As ride_duration is given in the table as time value we will convert timevalue into decimal hourvalue using DAX function:***